tristansamuk/vanilla-sky/README.md

 Other than Vite for building and testing, no libraries or frameworks are used in this app.

-While I did use ChatGPT to help with code review and suggestions for improvement, none of the code in this repo is AI generated.
-I tried treat ChatGPT the same way I would a senior developer: as a source of help and advice, but not something to rely for easy answers.
+None of the code in this repo is AI generated.
+While I did use ChatGPT to help with code review, I tried treat ChatGPT strictly as a source of feedback and advice.

 ## Goals